 Take cold showers.
 This will stimulate the vagus nerve and helps you feel more relaxed afterward.

 Breathe deeply into your diaphragm.
 Shallow breathing can contribute to anxiety and depression.
 Practice breathing slowly down into the belly and diaphragm throughout the day.
 Avoid restrictive clothing that cuts off your circulation, especially around the belly.
 Remember that when your gut is relaxed, you’re sending a relaxation signal to your brain as well.

 Chanting or singing.
 Singing can expand your breath and stimulate the vagus nerve.
-The “OM” sound has a particularly calming effect on the nervous system.
+The “OM” and "VOO" sounds have a particularly calming effect on the nervous system.
 Chant or sing for at least 3 minutes a day.

-To learn more about the gut and how it effects your mental health, you can view the documentary, The Gut: Our Second Brain for free on amazon.
+To learn more about the gut and how it affects your mental health, you can view the documentary, The Gut: Our Second Brain for free on amazon.